 PDF Field Name

 PFT Field Name Description

-Carrier Return (Manual CARRIAGE_RETURN=
+Line Feed (Continuous LINE_FEED=

-Feed) CARRIAGE_RETURN= This field is migrated for the following cases: Case 1 The data is defined in the Line Feed field for the Manual Feed.
-Any of the data in the Line Feed Line field is not defined for the Continuous Forms and Automatic Feed.
-Case 2 The data is defined in the Line Feed field for the Manual Feed.
-Case 2 The same data is defined in the Line Feed field for the Manual Feed.
-The same data is defined in the Line Feed field for the Continuous Forms.
+Forms) This field is migrated for the following cases: Case 1 The data is defined in the Line Feed field for the Continuous Forms.
+Any of the data in the Line Feed Line field is not defined for the Manual Feed and Automatic Feed.
+Case 2 The data is defined in the Line Feed field for the Continuous Forms.
+The same data is defined in the Line Feed field for the Manual Feed.
 Any data is not defined in the Line Feed field for the Automatic Feed.
-Case 3 The data is defined in the Line Feed field for the Manual Feed.
-Case 3 The same data is defined in the Line Feed field for the Manual Feed.
-Case 3 The same data is defined in the Line Feed field for the Manual Feed.
-Case 4 The data is not defined in the Line Feed field for the Continuous Forms.

-Feed.
-The same data is defined in the Line Feed field for the Automatic Feed and Continuous Forms.

-Line Feed (Manual LINE_FEED=

-This field is migrated for the following cases: Case 1 The data is defined in the Line Feed field for the Manual Feed.
-Any of the data in the Line Feed Line field is not defined for the Continuous Forms and Automatic Feed.
-Case 2 The data is defined in the Line Feed field for the Manual Feed.
-The same data is defined in the Line Feed field for the Continuous Forms.
-Any data is not defined in the Line Feed field for the Automatic Feed.
-Case 3 The data is defined in the Line Feed field for the Manual Feed.
-Case 3 The data is defined in the Line Feed field for the Manual Feed.
-Case 3 The data is defined in the Line Feed field for the Manual Feed.
-Case 3 The data is defined in the Line Feed field for the Manual Feed.
-Case 4 The data is defined in the Line Feed field for the Manual Feed.
-Case 4 The data is defined in the Line Feed field for the Manual Feed.
+Case 3 The data is defined in the Line Feed field for the Continuous Forms.
+The same data is defined in the Line Feed field for the Automatic Feed.
+Any data is not defined in the Line Feed field for the Manual Feed.
+Case 4 The data is defined in the Line Feed field for the Continuous Forms.
+The same data is defined in the Line Feed field for the Automatic Feed and Manual Feed.

+Manual Feed